 "After being exiled from the most advanced town in post apocalyptic Australia, a drifter travels with a group of abandoned children to rebel against the town's queen."

 On this day in 1985 (in Portugal), The Last Starfighter soared on to the silver screen.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Nick Castle from a story by Jonathan R. Beteul, the SciFi/Fantasy starred Lance Guest, Catherine Mary Stewart, and Robert Preston.
+Here's the plot summary that's provided by IMDB.com:

 "Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack."